1936 Pittsburgh Panthers football team

-The 1936 Pittsburgh Panthers football team represented the University of Pittsburgh in the 1936 college football season.
+The 1936 Pittsburgh Panthers football team represented the University of Pittsburgh as an independent during the 1936 college football season.
 In its 13th season under head coach Jock Sutherland, the team compiled a 8–1–1 record, shut out five of its ten opponents, and outscored all opponents by a total of 214 to 34.
 The team played its home games at Pitt Stadium in Pittsburgh.
-The Panthers won the Rose Bowl and were selected national champion by the contemporary Boand math system and retroactively years later by the Football Researchers poll and Houlgate math system.
+The Panthers won the Rose Bowl and were selected national champion by the contemporary Boand and Houlgate math systems and retroactively years later by the Football Researchers poll.